dbrizov/NaughtyAttributes/README.md

 ![inspector](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/Dropdown_Inspector.gif)

 ### MultiLineText
-The same as Unity's **TextArea** attribute.
+A resizable text area where you can see the whole text.
+Unlike Unity's **Multiline** and **TextArea** attributes where you can see only 3 rows of a given text, and in order to see it or modify it you have to manually scroll down to the desired row.

 ![code](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/MultiLineText_Code.PNG)

 ![inspector](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/MultiLineText_Inspector.PNG)

 ## DrawCondition Attributes
 Can be used to specify when a given serialized field is visible, and when not.
 A field can have only one DrawConditionAttribute.

 ### ShowIf / HideIf
 ![code](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/ShowIf_Code.PNG)